MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/deploy-remote-assist.md

 There are two types of users for Dynamics 365 Remote Assist and Dynamics 365 Remote Assist Attach:

-- Field service technicians who require a Dynamics 365 Remote Assist license which also includes the required Microsoft Teams license.
+- Field service technicians who require a Dynamics 365 Remote Assist license, which also includes the required Microsoft Teams license.
 - Remote experts (who aren't in the field) require only a Microsoft Teams license.

 ### Prerequisites